Agrii specialists in conversation on farm

 Focusing on balanced nutrition can lead to significant reductions in bought-in feed, which is a major cost for livestock farmers.
 By getting the most out of home-grown forage—both in terms of yield and quality—farmers can improve their livestock’s performance and health while reducing feed expenses.

-The Role of Balanced Nutrition in Grassland Fertilizer
+The Role of Balanced Nutrition in Grassland Fertiliser

 Tony Smith: